 Eat your way to a healthy microbiome

 Adjusting to our new COVID normal has made us all very aware that some microbes can be very dangerous.
 But most viruses, bacteria, yeast and fungi are our friends, not our foes.
-You can find them everywhere – in and on plants, animals, water and soil – and within each of these, microbes exist in their own “communities” known as microbiomes.
+You can find them everywhere.
+In and on plants, animals, water and soil – and within each of these, microbes exist in their own “community” known as a microbiome.

 While they might be invisible to the human eye, microbiomes play an essential role in maintaining a healthy global ecosystem.
-Microbiomes in the ocean store carbon and produce the oxygen we breathe, and microbes in the soil support plant growth and can help to reduce the negative environmental impacts of food waste.
-So important are these teeny tiny toilers, they even have their own special day – World Microbiome Day was founded in 2019 to raise awareness of how microbes positively influence the health of humans and of the planet, and how they can contribute to a sustainable future.
+Microbiomes in the ocean store carbon and produce the oxygen we breathe.
+Microbes in the soil support plant growth and can help to reduce the negative environmental impacts of food waste.
+So important are these teeny tiny toilers, they even have their own special day.
+World Microbiome Day was founded in 2019 to raise awareness of how microbes can contribute to a healthy, sustainable future.

-Trillions of microbes also live in and on our own bodies, including on our skin and in our mouths and lungs, but the most abundant and diverse microbiome lives in the human gut.
+Trillions of microbes also live in and on our bodies, including on our skin and in our mouths and lungs.
+But the most abundant and diverse microbiome lives in the human gut.
 As well as helping you to digest food, your gut microbiome benefits your immune system, produces vitamins, can influence heart health and may even play a role in your psychological wellbeing through what’s known as the gut-brain axis.

 A healthy gut microbiome contains many different strains of “good” bacteria, each playing its unique part.
 Like a coral reef or a rainforest, there’s a staggering diversity of life in this microscopic ecosystem.
 It’s highly personalised, too – your microbiome is unique to you, just like your fingerprint.
 But just like any other ecosystem, if things get out of balance, there can be trouble.
 So how do you keep your microbiome healthy?